randyrossi/vicii-kawari/FORKING.md

 ## Versioning

-You should probably version your fork separately from the official version to avoid confusion.
+You should probably version your fork separately from the main version to avoid confusion.

 ## Do I have to maintain backwards compatibility with the VICII?